Trusted WordPress tutorials, when you need them most.

 Why Connect Multiple WordPress Websites Together?

-Let’s say you have multiple websites like a WordPress blog and an online course website.
-If someone purchases a course from your blog, then you’d have to manually enroll them on to your site that has the learning management system (LMS).
+If someone purchases a course from your blog, you’d have to manually enroll them on your site, which has the learning management system (LMS).
+This could take a lot of time or cost a lot of money if you need to hire help.

-On the other hand, you can automate different tasks and save time by connecting these websites together.
 When a customer purchases the course, they’re automatically registered and enrolled on a separate membership site.
 This is good practice to keep your main WordPress site secure.

 Many people think of creating a WordPress multisite network when connecting numerous sites together.
 However, you don’t need to run a multisite network to connect each website together.
 In fact, that’s usually not the best solution.

-We’ll show you 3 simple ways of making different websites work together.
+In the following sections, we’ll show you 3 simple ways of making different websites work together.
 You can click the link below to jump ahead to any section you’re interested in:

 Method 1: Connect Multiple WordPress Sites Using a Plugin